OBOAcademy/obook/00-gettingStarted/intro-to-github.md

 - Two
 - Three

-### Task - update the content in your README
-- Go back to the repository you just created
-- Click the pencil icon in the right corner of your README.md file
-- Add some content to your file that includes a header, italics, bold, strikethrough, and lists
-- You can preview your changes before committing by clicking 'Preview changes'.
-- Commit your changes by clicking the commit button at the bottom of the page.

 ### Content types

 GitHub can store any kind of content, provided it isn't too big.
 (And now [even this is possible](https://git-lfs.github.com/)).